Our application deadline is April 1st

-- Why does Problem-Based Learning and student-centered education appeal to you?
+- Why does our active, self-directed form of education appeal to you?

 Please mention your interests, extracurricular activities and/or involvement in NGO’s.

 Since the course includes statistics, which requires a sufficient grasp of mathematics, it is advised that you have had mathematics (pre-academic level) in secondary school.
-If at this point you think your knowledge of mathematics is insufficient, you could start practicing by yourself to improve your knowledge of mathematics in preparation for the programme.
+Subjects you will encounter in this programme are basic arithmetic (+, -, *, /) and order of operations.
+It would be helpful if you already feel comfortable using a scientific calculator.
+If at this point you think your knowledge of mathematics is insufficient, you can start practicing by yourself to improve your knowledge of mathematics in preparation for the programme.

 Mathematics is, however, not a mandatory requirement and applicants are not assessed based on their mathematics level or grade.

 In addition to the credentials mentioned above, the Admissions Board will also consider your academic performance.
 Please note that there is no minimum score or average grade required; your application will be assessed against the pool of applicants of the given year.

 Of course, we love to receive applications from all over the world!
 However, we strongly advise you to look into the (expected) costs of living and studying in Rotterdam before you apply for the programme.

 Here you can find an overview of the expected costs, ways to prepare for studying abroad and possibilities for financial support.
 Please read this information carefully so that you can plan ahead and you know what to expect.

 Different individuals are used to different lifestyles and standards of living, hence the cost of your residence in the Netherlands will obviously vary depending on what you choose and can afford.